ahasbini/AndroidOpenCVGradlePlugin/README.md

    <img src="https://developer.android.com/studio/images/buttons/toolbar-sync-gradle.png" width="16px" height="16px"/>,
    refresh linked C++ projects (**Build > Refresh Linked C++ Projects**) and compile to make sure the integration was successful.

+### Troubleshooting

+In most cases the plugin will print out clear error messages to what might be wrong in the build.
+In case the error messages are cryptic or unsure if the plugin is causing it or not, two parameters for the build command could be leveraged for getting more info.

+ - `--debug` flag, this will output more logging (lots of them) from gradle and any plugin used with the build including logs from AndroidOpenCVGradlePlugin.
+Example:

+    ```shell
+    # Either (on Windows):
+    gradlew.bat --debug task
+    # or (on *nix):
+    ./gradlew --debug task
+    ```

+ - `-PENABLE_ANDROID_OPENCV_LOGS` project parameter flag, this is specific to the AndroidOpenCVGradlePlugin and it will print out its logs without enabling the logs for everything else in the build.
+Example:

+    ```shell
+    # Either (on Windows):
+    gradlew.bat -PENABLE_ANDROID_OPENCV_LOGS task
+    # or (on *nix):
+    ./gradlew -PENABLE_ANDROID_OPENCV_LOGS task
+    ```

 ## Underlying Logic & Implementation